christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 **6.2 Later Dragon Bloodline Descendants**

-Note on Aliases: The ancient world was governed by a transregional aristocratic network that reused titulature, divine archetypes, and dynastic names to project localized legitimacy.
+The ancient world was governed by a transregional aristocratic network that reused titulature, divine archetypes, and dynastic names to project localized legitimacy.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done partially for obscuration, but also because people wouldn't accept foreign kings or kings with foreign names, and also, for theological requirements: a god-king had to manifest in different regions according to local religious expectations.
 However, as their names were mostly job titles an etymology across languages (Latin, Greek, "Old Persian," Sanskrit, Aramaic) reveals a unified administrative lexicon, and you can also identify their aliases through spouses.
 For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then